1Password/kubernetes-secrets-injector/README.md

 Follow the [Using with 1Password Connect guide](#using-1password-connect) if you want to go with 1Password Connect, or [Using with Service Account guide](#using-with-service-account) if you want to go with Service Account.

+If you setup injector to use Connect and Service Account together.
+The Connect will take preference.

 ## Using with 1Password Connect

 ### 1. Setup and deploy 1Password Connect